Yes, your boss really can give you a headache. Anything that boosts your stress level can make you more likely to get tension headaches or migraines.

-When the temperature changes, so does the likelihood of developing a migraine.
-Whether it's a heat wave or a cold snap, the change can trigger a headache.
-Sunny, hot days are another common culprit.
-Rain or changes in barometric pressure also may lead to headaches.
-While you can't change the weather, you can wear sunglasses on a bright day, minimize dehydration, and avoid midday sun.
+Sunny, hot days and high humidity are other common culprits.
+Rain, wind, or changes in barometric pressure may also lead to headaches.
+While you can't change the weather, you can wear sunglasses on a bright day, stay well hydrated, and avoid midday sun.

 Headache Trigger: Strong Scents

-Strong smells -- even nice ones -- trigger migraines in many people.
-Why this happens is unclear, but the odors may stimulate the nervous system.
-The most common culprits are paint, perfume, and certain types of flowers.
+Powerful smells -- even nice ones -- can set off migraines in many people.
+It's not clear why this happens, but the odors may stir up your nervous system.
+The most common triggers are paint, perfume, and certain types of flowers.

 Headache Trigger: Hair Accessories

 How you wear your hair can take a toll on your head.
-A tight ponytail may strain the connective tissue in the scalp, leading to a hairdo headache.
-Headbands, braids, and tight-fitting hats can create the same effect.
+A tight ponytail may strain the tissue in your scalp, leading to a hairdo headache.
+Headbands, braids, and tight-fitting hats can have the same effect.
 If this is the cause of your headache, letting your hair down usually brings fast relief.

 Headache Trigger: Exercise

-Strenuous exercise, including sex, can sometimes lead to headaches.
-Examples include jogger's headache and sex headache.
-These types of headaches are most common in people who are susceptible to migraines.
+These types of headaches are most common in people who get migraines.

 Headache Trigger: Poor Posture